sil-car/ocr/Testing.md

 *Source images are found in [data/example-documents/](data/example-documents)\<iso\>_\<language\>/block.png*

 > NOTE: This testing has been done without any image preprocessing (e.g. increasing contrast to remove specks that could be confused for characters).
 It has also not made use of tesseract's character blacklist or whitelist features, which in some cases would significantly reduce substitution and/or insertion errors.
+> NOTE 2: The values uses to calculate the CER were determined by visual inspection.
+This will soon be reevaluated using a machine inspection.
+It has already been recognized that tesseract has preferred composed characters over decomposed characters.
+This needs to be fixed.